loganpkg/spot/README.md

 If the current history is a built-in macro, then it will still be updated, but the ability to bring back the built-in nature will be lost (unless you have another copy).

-The macro name is passed through to the output when called without arguments.

 You can make a renamed copy of a built-in macro, which then acts exactly the same as an orginal built-in macro.
 To do this you need to used `defn`,